reactjs/React.NET/site/jekyll/getting-started/tutorial.md

 The `ReactDOM` module exposes DOM-specific methods, while `React` has the core tools shared by React on different platforms (e.g., [React Native](http://facebook.github.io/react-native/)).
 ## Composing components

 Let's build skeletons for `CommentList` and `CommentForm` which will, again, be simple `<div>`s.
-Add these two components to your file, keeping the existing `CommentBox` declaration and `ReactDOM.render` call:
+Add these two components to the top of your file, just before the existing `CommentBox` declaration and `ReactDOM.render` call:

 ```javascript
 var CommentList = React.createClass({